senarvi/theanolm/docs/applying.rst

         --nnlm-weight 0.5 --lm-scale 14.0

 In principle, the context length is not limited in recurrent neural networks, so an exhaustive search of word lattices would be too expensive.
-There are three parameters that constrain the search space by pruning unlikely tokens (partial hypotheses).
+There are a number of parameters that can be used to constrain the search space by pruning unlikely tokens (partial hypotheses).
 These are:

 --max-tokens-per-node : N
   Retain at most N tokens at each node.
 Limiting the number of tokens is very